KelvinShadewing/supertux-advance/README.md

 * You gain more speed from sliding off a drop than down a hill.
 Falling speed is translated into horizontal momentum upon landing.
 Use this to maximize your speed.
 * Practice wall jumping.
 Hold jump against the wall and press away from it.
 This isn't just helpful at navigating levels, it can save you if you fall into a pit.
 * Fireballs have long range, but a slow rate of fire.
 Use them tactically; don't rely on them for up-close combat.
 That's best left to jumping and sliding.
 * Muffins found in [?] boxes will restore health.
-Blueberry restores 4 health points, and strawberry restores all your health.
+Blueberry restores 1 health points, and strawberry restores 4 health.
 Moldy green muffins will take health from you.
 * On normal and easy mode, you'll recieve an extra life point after each boss.
 You don't get such boons on hard mode; you'll have to make do with the starting amount.
-* Tux's fireballs don't rely on powerups for him to use them.
-Don't worry about being left defenseless if you get hurt.
+* Tux's fireballs don't rely on powerups for him to use them, so don't worry about being left defenseless if you get hurt.
+You can also aim them up and down.
+* You can swim in all directions, but fireballs will not work in water.
+Head for the surface if you get into trouble.